-If you're a Veteran who is thinking of hurting yourself—or you know a Veteran who’s considering this—we can help.
+If you're a Veteran who is thinking of hurting yourself, you feel like you want to die, or you know a Veteran who’s considering this—we can help.
 Our VA New Jersey health care suicide prevention coordinators can get you the support you need.
 They work with our behavioral health providers and community organizations to assist Veterans who are managing emotional or mental health crises.

 Suicide prevention coordinators

-Our Suicide Prevention Coordinators (SPC) promote awareness about suicide and that suicide prevention is everyone’s responsibility at our New Jersey health care facilities.
-They help identify high-risk Veterans and assure that care and monitoring for these Veterans is appropriate.
+Our Suicide Prevention Coordinators (SPC) promote awareness about suicide and that suicide prevention is everyone’s responsibility in our New Jersey healthcare system.
+SPC’s provide suicide prevention training to all VA employees and are also available to provide trainings to veteran’s groups, community agencies, and other veteran-centered partners.
+They help identify high-risk Veterans, and assure that care and monitoring for these Veterans is appropriate.
 SPC's also receive consults from the Veterans Crisis Line and follow-up to assure that Veterans continue to receive appropriate care.

 Our suicide prevention case managers provide case management services to veterans who are at increased risk for suicide.
 Case managers also follow up on calls made to the Veterans Crisis Line.
 Support is provided to other New Jersey health care staff by offering assessments, evaluations for high risk patients, safety planning, as well as support when interacting with patients experiencing suicidal thoughts.

 Our Suicide Prevention Community Engagement & Partnerships Coordinators (CEPC) serve as content matter experts for community-based suicide prevention initiatives and help with suicide prevention education throughout the community.
 CEPC's build community-led coalitions that focus on suicide prevention and education.
 They can speak to your organization about Suicide Prevention, provide free suicide prevention resources, and training opportunities.